-Figure 1: Tripping brackets

-2.3 Floors and bottom girders

-2.3.1

-Where no centreline bulkhead is provided, a centre bottom girder is to be fitted.
+Figure 1: Tripping brackets 2.3 Floors and bottom girders 2.3.1 Where no centreline bulkhead is provided, a centre bottom girder is to be fitted.
 In general, the minimum depth of the floor at the centerline and center girders is to be not less than the required depth of the double bottom of the foremost cargo hold.

-2.3.2 Solid floors

-In case of transverse framing, solid floors are to be fitted at every frame.
+2.3.2 Solid floors In case of transverse framing, solid floors are to be fitted at every frame.
 In case of the longitudinal framing, the spacing of solid floors is not to be greater than 3.5m or four transverse frame spaces, whichever is the smaller.

-2.3.3 Bottom girders

-In case of transverse framing, the spacing of bottom girders is not to exceed 2.5m.
+Larger spacing of solid floors may be accepted, provided that the structure is verified by means of FEA deemed appropriate by the Society.
+RCN 1 to July 2010 version (effective from 1July 2012) 2.3.3 Bottom girders In case of transverse framing, the spacing of bottom girders is not to exceed 2.5m.
 In case of longitudinal framing, the spacing of bottom girders is not to exceed 3.5m.

-3. Load model

-3.1 Load point

-3.1.1

-Unless otherwise specified, lateral pressure is to be calculated at load points according to:

-- Ch 6, Sec 1, [1.5], for plating

-- Ch 6, Sec 2, [1.4], for stiffeners.
+Larger spacing of bottom girders may be accepted, provided that the structure is verified by means of FEA deemed appropriate by the Society.
+RCN 1 to July 2010 version (effective from 1July 2012) 3.
+Load model 3.1 Load point 3.1.1 Unless otherwise specified, lateral pressure is to be calculated at load points according to: - Ch 6, Sec 1, [1.5], for plating - Ch 6, Sec 2, [1.4], for stiffeners.